 A Summer Workshop for People Who Love to Play Chamber Music

 For seven decades, musicians from all over the world have gathered each summer to play chamber music and to grow as musicians.
-For over forty years, that gathering has taken place on the campus of Bennington College in Vermont.
+After more than forty years of gathering on the campus of Bennington College in Vermont, they look forward to their new home on the campus of Colgate University in the state of New York.
 What attracts these musicians, and brings them back, is the love of playing chamber music, the chance to learn from world-class performers and teachers, and the joy of seeing old friends and making new ones.

-The Bennington Chamber Music Conference enables committed chamber musicians to learn and grow, by offering outstanding chamber music coaching, faculty concerts and seminars, and opportunities for spontaneous
+The Conference enables committed chamber musicians to learn and grow, by offering outstanding chamber music coaching, faculty concerts and seminars, and opportunities for spontaneous

-free playing, in a historic and verdant New England setting at the foot of the Green Mountains.
+free playing, in a historic and verdant setting.
 At the same time, it supports new chamber music composition and performance through a vibrant program of composer residencies.
 This combination of features creates a unique and exhilarating musical immersion.

 The Conference runs for four weeks in July and August.
 Most participants attend for one or two weeks.
 Conference participants comprise amateur musicians who range in age and ability, and who play strings (violin, viola, cello, and double bass), woodwinds (flute, oboe, clarinet, bassoon, and horn), piano, voice, and harp.
 All participants share a passion for chamber music and the desire for an intensive and rewarding learning experience.